L-F-A/TriDiag-Solver/README.md

 # TriDiag-Solver
-Thomas algorithm for Tridiagonal matrix
+Thomas algorithm for for solving tridiagonal matrix linear equation Ax=b where A is tridiagonal.

 see: https://en.wikipedia.org/wiki/Tridiagonal_matrix_algorithm

-This algorithm is stable for example for symmetric positive definite matrices
+This algorithm is stable for example for symmetric positive definite matrices.